 About the Summit

-Join us at the 2016 National Shared Mobility Summit in Chicago on October 17-19 to discuss the latest developments in carsharing, bikesharing, ridesourcing, microtransit and more.
+Join us at the 2018 National Shared Mobility Summit in Chicago on March 12-14 to discuss the latest developments in carsharing, shared autonomous and electric vehicles, bikesharing, e-hailing, microtransit and more.

-- Stay on the cutting edge of shared mobility with updates on the latest research findings, policy innovations and on-the-ground mobility experiments taking place across the globe
+- Stay on the cutting edge of shared mobility with updates on the latest research findings, policy innovations and on-the-ground mobility transformations taking place across the globe

-- Network with the newest companies, the boldest cities and the nation’s leading mobility experts and change-makers
+- Network with the most innovative companies, the boldest cities and the nation’s leading mobility experts and change-makers

 - Collaborate with other transportation and policy leaders to tackle the tough issues and identify new opportunities through interactive workshops